logan169/logan169.github.io/_posts/2025-01-17-Graph-Based-WFC.md

 # WFC In Houdini

 In Houdini, an already existing [SideFX Labs WFC implementation](https://www.sidefx.com/tutorials/wfc-dungeon-generator/) relies on Houdini node-based approach to procedurally generate environments like dungeons.
-By utilizing Wang tiles, it ensures that adjacency constraints are satisfied, providing a flexible and powerful solution to create complex game level design.
+By using Wang tiles, it ensures that adjacency constraints are satisfied, providing a flexible and powerful solution to create complex game level design.

 If this tool aligns with your needs, it may be all you require, and I highly recommend giving it a try, as it is a well-designed solution.
 However, if computational costs become a concern, you may want to consider an alternative implementation that will also supports backtracking (which isn't the case of this tool from my last read of its source code).